Master of Public Administration career planning

-Recent graduates have been successful in finding professional employment.
-In the academic year 2017/2018, 92 percent of our graduates secured or continued employment in the sector within six months of graduation.
-Of these graduates, 29 percent worked in nonprofits, 4 percent in federal government, 25 percent in state government, 21 percent worked in local government, and 13 percent worked in the private sector.
+Recent graduates have been successful in finding professional employment - In the academic year 2018 - 2019, 87 percent our graduates secured or continued employment in the sector within six months of graduation.
+Of these graduates, 27 percent worked in nonprofits, 7 percent in federal government, 13 percent in state government, 33 percent worked in local government, and 7 percent worked in the government in another country.

 Alumni are usually in the best position to help students, so all students are encouraged to engage them.
 Most alums are willing to help and are waiting for your contact.
 The M.P.A. director can assist you in finding alums that may be of assistance and the director can also provide the relevant contact information.